How we help

-Developing Healthcare in the Amazon Basin
+Developing healthcare in the Amazon Basin

 The villages along the Amazon River and its tributaries are mainly populated by subsistence farmers who grow rice, bananas, and yucca (all starches) and fish for protein.
 While physically active, residents lack a nutritious diet, and anemia and parasites among children is high.
 Infectious diseases such as malaria, dengue, and yellow fever are also common.
 The reality of life in the Amazon Basin of Peru is that healthcare is difficult to access and resources are few.

-GHI’s most extensive program of activities is based in Iquitos and combines service projects, as well as capacity building and health education & promotion.
+Global Health Initiatives' most extensive program of activities is based in Iquitos and combines service projects, as well as capacity building and health education & promotion.
 We work in partnership with Clinica Adventista Ana Stahl (CAAS) and coordinate with the local Ministry of Health and other government officials.

-A variety of surgical teams (general, GYN, orthopedic, GI, cataract) from Centura travel to CAAS almost every other month and provide surgeries free-of-charge to local residents who do not have resources and cannot access hospital care easily.
+A variety of surgical teams (general, gynecology, orthopedic, GI, cataract) from Centura travel to CAAS almost every other month and provide surgeries free-of-charge to local residents who do not have resources and cannot access hospital care easily.
 Surgeries are conducted in partnership with local surgeons and clinic staff.

 Physicians and nurses from Colorado are sharing skills with colleagues in Iquitos, including lectures at the local medical council, courses like BLS and ACLS, and development of new surgical services at CAAS.

-GHI volunteers travel to villages along the Amazon River and its tributaries providing primary health services to local residents who have little or no access to care.
+Global Health Initiatives volunteers travel to villages along the Amazon River and its tributaries providing primary health services to local residents who have little or no access to care.